a monster wine - big and bold. very complex, very good — 2 months ago

 Thanks to 2 wine store owners that I became good friends with over the years I’ve had the opportunity to have a good stash of Vatan.
 For me Vatan is one of those wines that adheres to the cliche, “ there are no great wines just great bottles”.
 In this instance it was a great bottle.
 Intoxicating aromas of lychee, lime and florals.
 One of those wines you’re happy just to smell.
 There is no disappointment on the palate.
 Beautiful balance and texture, nothing out of place.
 Layers of concentrated fruit; mango, green almonds, star fruit and lemons.
 Ripe fruit that is fresh and managed by the wonderful acid.
 A finish you never want to end.
-The only flavor missing, which I often find in Vatan, is “spearmint”. — a month ago
+The only flavor missing, which I often find in Vatan, is “spearmint”. — 2 months ago

 The winery is known for its Petite Sirah, and this bottling from the home estate in Calistoga shows why.